silexphp/Silex/doc/cookbook/controllers_as_services.rst

 How to define Controllers as Services
 =====================================

-As your Silex application grows, you may wish to begin organising your controllers in a more formal fashion.
+As your Silex application grows, you may wish to begin organizing your controllers in a more formal fashion.
 Silex can use controller classes out of the box, but with a bit of work, your controllers can be created as services, giving you the full power of dependency injection and lazy loading.